nosyntax-io/nosyntax-docs/docs/project_setup/design_system.md

 ## Color System

 Our Color System is designed to make theme creation straightforward.
 Drawing inspiration from the [Material3](https://m3.material.io/) guidelines.
-We've carefully selected a core set of colors that balance customizability with ease of use, ensuring your app's design remains consistent, visually appealing, and easy to manage.
+We've carefully selected a core set of colors that balance customizability with ease of use.
+From this foundation, we derive additional colors while adhering to the guidelines.
+This approach keeps your app’s design consistent, visually appealing, and easy to manage without adding unnecessary complexity.

-### Understanding the Color System
+### Understanding Color System

-The Color System is your guide to applying colors meaningfully across your UI.
+This Color System is your guide to applying colors meaningfully across your UI.
 It’s structured around two key areas: Brand Colors, which represent your brand identity, and Base Colors, which establish the foundational elements of your app's design, like background, surface, and outlines.

 #### Brand Colors